GCC Report to the Legislature

 Volatile Organic Compounds

 Volatile Organic Compounds (VOCs) are a group of common industrial and household chemicals that evaporate or volatilize when exposed to air.
-Improper handling or disposal of VOCs is often the reason why they occur in groundwater.
+Examples of products containing VOCs include gasoline and industrial solvents, paints, paint thinners, air fresheners and household products such as spot and stain removers.
+Improper handling or disposal of VOCs is often the reason why they appear in groundwater.
 At least 59 different VOCs have been found in groundwater in Wisconsin.

 Emerging contaminants are compounds that are increasingly being detected in groundwater and may have harmful human health or environmental impacts.
 Examples include pharmaceuticals and personal care products, PFAS, pesticides and microplastics.
 Many, but not all, of these emerging contaminants enter the groundwater from wastewater or solid waste sources.